PAC Learning

 • What if the wrong model is used (i.e. you guess a rectangular region, but the actual ground truth is a circle)?

 This game can be used to illustrate many concepts of one of the underlying theories of machine learning: probably approximately correct (PAC) learning, proposed by Leslie Valiant in 1984.
 PAC learning is a framework to help understand why we are able to trust machine learning algorithms.
-It also provides some insight into why machine learning models can make nonsensical and erroneous precictions.
-In this article, we’ll illustrate the basic assumptions of most machine learning algorithms, and demonstrate why fully-automated approaches will never be able to be error-free if these assumptions are validated.
+It also provides some insight into why machine learning models can make nonsensical and erroneous predictions.
+In this article, we’ll illustrate the basic assumptions of most machine learning algorithms, and demonstrate why fully-automated approaches may never be able to be error-free if these assumptions are validated.

 Why this is important

-Machine Learning algorithms are becoming ubiquitous tools in the age of big data to aid in decision making and data analysis.
+This is increasingly important as Machine Learning models are responsible for broader use cases.
 They are actively being deployed in scenarios where their impact directly effects humans,including self-driving cars, patient triaging software at hospitals, and even crime prediction software, a la Minority Report.
 Automation from deep learning models such as facial recognition technology, image and scene classification, and text generation through large language models are rapidly eclipsing levels of human competency and changing the way we live our lives.

 When they are successful, these models can result in new industries and capabilities that were science fiction only years ago.
-But when they fail, they can have drastic consequences for the humans effected by them.
+But when they fail, they can have drastic consequences for the humans affected by them.
 Consider a scenario where making a mistake can have drastic consequences: for example, a model might be used to prescribe a medication that has drastic side effects if applied to the wrong patient.
 Would you feel comfortable using a machine learning model to decide on that medication?
 When we deploy machine learning algorithms out in the wild, how do we know that they will work at their intended goal?
 How do we know that the probability of their error is small enough?

 It is important for the general public to understand that machine learning algorithms make mistakes.
 And it is crucial for decision makers to understand why machine learning models can perform worse when deployed in the real world, so that they can make informed decisions about deploying these models in high-risk environments.
 In hindsight, it might seem obvious that the training data of facial recognition algorithms could lead to a bias in a deployed system.
 PAC learning, however, will provide us foresight to anticipate these types of risks before building a model.
 And this article will illustrate what that means.